twolfson/if-i-were-to-build-a-startup-web-app/docs/explorations.md

 - We've updated and documented this in the README (both exploration and main)

 # 4. django-allauth-react-split
-I'm now coming back to this, because it's becoming critical in a current project.
+I'm now coming back to this, because having a functional rapid Django <> React setup is becoming critical in a current project.

+In the past, it was not rapid due to rolling our own solutions, and the rapid path I've explored so far is not 100% without risks.

-There are a few pathways I see forward with this architecture, each with their own tradeoffs:
+There are a few pathways I see forward as a result, each with their own tradeoffs:

+- React dev server content loaded as `<script />` on Django page
+    - Error prone in its current form/exploration in `explorations/3-django-server-react-ui`, not worth pushing further
 - Pre-auth `django-allauth` on HTML templates + post-auth React SPA with a proxy setup
     - Requires Django + React proxy to be seamless
         - We had something working with `create-react-app` in `explorations/3-django-server-react-ui`, but not 100% (e.g. LiveReload `.js` queries 404'd but worked)